 The parathyroid glands are 4 tiny glands in the neck.
 They make parathyroid hormone (PTH).
-PTH controls the amount of calcium and phosphorus in your blood.
-Primary hyperparathyroidism is when there is too much PTH in your blood.
-It occurs when one or more of the glands are too active.
+PTH controls the amount of calcium, vitamin D, and phosphorus in your blood.
+Primary hyperparathyroidism is when there's too much PTH produced in your blood.
+It occurs when 1 or more of the glands are too active.

-With primary hyperparathyroidism, your glands make too much PTH.
 The job of PTH is to tell the body how to control calcium.
-Too much PTH means the body increases the amount of calcium in the blood.
-This leads to a problem called hypercalcemia.
-This is when the amount of calcium in the blood becomes too high.
-Hypercalcemia can cause serious health problems.
+Too much PTH means the body raises the amount of calcium in the blood.
+This leads to a problem where there's too much calcium in the blood (hypercalcemia) and not enough in the bones.
+This can cause serious health problems.

 Having parents or siblings with the condition or other endocrine tumors